mariafernanda993/online-retail-analysis/README.md

 ## Project Goals
 - Understand return behaviour and how it varies by country and product
 - Visualise monthly revenue and purchasing trends
-- Develop a scalanble dashboard for non-technical stakeholders
+- Develop a scalable dashboard for non-technical stakeholders
 - Practice end-to-end data workflow: cleaning, SQL querying, BI visualisation, and storytelling

 ---